logicalclocks/feature-store-api/docs/integrations/databricks.md

 ## Register a new Databricks Instance

-Users can register a new Databricks instance by navigating the the `Integrations` tab of a project Feature Store.
-Registering a Databricks instance requires adding a the instance address and the API Key.
+Users can register a new Databricks instance by navigating to the `Integrations` tab of a project Feature Store.
+Registering a Databricks instance requires adding the instance address and the API Key.

 The instance address should be in the format `[UUID].cloud.databricks.com` (or `adb-[UUID].19.azuredatabricks.net` for Databricks on Azure), essentially the same web address used to reach the Databricks instance from the browser.